doda25-team11/operation/ACTIVITY.md

 - Arnas: https://github.com/doda25-team11/lib-version

 I worked on versioning and deployment of the lib-version.
+All commits there are mine this week.
 I worked on F1, F2 and F11.

 ### Week Q1.3 (Nov 24+)
 ### Week Q1.4 (Dec 1+)